 When exercising, your joints experience a great deal of stress as your joints are responsible for holding your bones together.

-Being physically fit has many benefits, but it is always important to be mindful of your joints and understand what you are capable of as to not cause harm to the joints.
+Being physically fit has many benefits, but it is always important to be mindful of your joints and understand what you are capable of as not to cause harm to the joints.

 Prevention Starts With You

-Joint injuries are possible, however the benefits of exercise will always outweigh the risks of potential injuries.
+Joint injuries are possible.
+However, the benefits of exercise will always outweigh the risks of potential injuries.
 To avoid joint injuries, the first step starts with you and your current lifestyle, which might mean making adjustments to your diet or other habits.
 At AICA Orthopedics, our accident injury doctors suggest the following to ensure your joints are kept safe while exercising:

 - Next, mix in cardiovascular and stretching regimes to build and define muscle tone around the joints to minimize the risk of joint injuries.

 - Listen to your body.
 If you find yourself in pain, don’t push through it as that can lead to more damage.
-Stop and take a break if pain arises while working out and if pain persists, seek medical attention to rule out injury.
+Stop and take a break if pain arises while working out, and if pain persists, seek medical attention to rule out injury.

 Get Ahead of Potential Join Pain; Call AICA Today

 Our Atlanta orthopedic doctors care about your joints and want you to be able to explore different realms of fitness and reach a level of optimal health in the process.
-If you would like to know more about how you can protect your joints or if you have suffered an injury, contact our accident injury doctors today at (404) 855-2141 for a consultation today!
+If you would like to know more about how you can protect your joints or if you have suffered an injury, contact our accident injury doctors today at (404) 855-2141 for a consultation!